xwhiteout/open-source-music/.github/ISSUE_TEMPLATE/maintenance-request.md

 ---
 name: Maintenance request
-about: Report bloating issues or improvement opportunities
+about: Report bloating issues or improvement opportunities for the repository
 title: "[MAINTENANCE] Your title here"
 labels: maintenence
 assignees: xwhiteout